APCSLowell/AsteroidsGame/README.md

 6. Initialize the `Spaceship` as a new instance of the class
 7. In `draw()` in `AsteroidsGame.pde` call the Spaceship's `show()` function
 8. When you are happy with appearance of the Spaceship, add a `public void keyPressed()` function in `AsteroidsGame.pde`
 9. Write code in `keyPressed` that allows you to control the spaceship with the keyboard.
-You must include the ability to rotate left, rotate right, accelerate, and enter "hyperspace."
+You must include the ability to turn left, turn right, accelerate, and enter "hyperspace."
 (There is no requirement for any fancy visual effects, hyperspace just needs to stop the ship, and give it a new random position and direction.)
 10. Add code to the `draw()` in `AsteroidsGame.pde` to `move()` the Spaceship
 11. Finish the `Stars` class in `Stars.pde`
 12. Finally, add code to `AsteroidsGame.pde` that declares and initializes an instance of the `Stars` class to create a random number of stars in random positions